benjaminleclair/prototype/README.md

 ### Programming without conditions

-NOLOGIC is an attempt to define a new programming paradigm based on using state and pre-conditions as a replacement for branching logic.
+NOLOGIC is an attempt to define a new programming paradigm based on using state and preconditions as a replacement for branching logic.
 One of the goals of the language is to encourage defensive programming by eliminating choice from code, and instead defining flow of logic based on matching of state conditions.
 It is a computation model that comes directly from the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) paradigm.
 Like MapReduce, parallelism and pattern matching